LAW COMMISSION OF INDIA

 - CGA does the Cadre management of Group A (Indian Civil Accounts Service) and Group B Officers of the Central Civil Accounts Offices.

-- It is not a constitutional body, but it derives its mandate and exercises the powers of the President from Art.
+- It is not a constitutional body, but it derives its mandate and exercises the powers of the PRESIDENT OF INDIA from Art.
 150 of the constitution.

 Article 150 à the accounts of the Union and of the States shall be kept in such form as prescribed by the President on the advice of the Comptroller and Auditor- General (CAG-Art.
 148)